Msferreira1998/Msferreira1998/README.md

 # What can I do? 🔨

-	-I currently have JavaScript skills and am studying ReactJS and Typescript.
+	-I currently have JavaScript skills and am studying NextJS + ReactJS, GraphQL and Typescript.

 # My interests 🎮 + 💻